harry-sparta/eng_48_coop_monster_inc/README.md

     - Should have a name that is a string
     - Should have a list of skills

-## Separation of concerns (doing)
-**Separating classes, testing and run into separate files.
-Run via importing.**
-- monster_parent_class file
+## 1 How to run file:
-- tests file
+- Run monster_inc_run.py
+- Enter monster name
+- Enter monster skills and separate each skill with a comma (,)

+## 2 Test file
-- run file
+- Run monster_inc_test.py

-## To do list (backlog)
-- Apply separation of concerns
+- Tests pre-set attributes and behaviors for Monster()

+## 3 Class code file
-- Uploaded to GitHub
+- monster_inc_class.py
-- Meets the definitions of DONE
+- class definitions and specification implemented here